North Island Main Trunk: Opening

-The gap was closed on 7 August 1908 for the first through passenger train, the 11-car Parliamentary Special carrying the Prime Minister Sir Joseph Ward and other parliamentarians north to see the American Great White Fleet at Auckland.
+The gap was closed on 7 August 1908 for the first through passenger train, the 11-car Parliamentary Special carrying the prime minister Sir Joseph Ward and other parliamentarians north to see the American Great White Fleet at Auckland.
 But much of the new section was temporary, with some cuttings north of Taonui having vertical batters and unballasted track from Horopito to Makatote.
 Ward drove the last spike on 6 November 1908, and the 'Last Spike' monument is at Manganui-o-te-Ao 39°16.44′S 175°23.37′E, near Pokaka.
-A two-day NIMT service started on 9 November, with an overnight stop at Ohakune.
+A two-day NIMT service started on 9 November, with an overnight stop at Ohakune (for northbound passengers) or Taumarunui (for southbound passengers).

 On 14 February 1909, the first NIMT express left Auckland for Wellington, an overnight trip scheduled to take 19 hours 15 minutes, with a sleeping car, day cars with reclining seats, and postal/parcels vans.
 The dining car went on the north express from Wellington to Ohakune, then transferred to the southbound express, so avoiding the heavy gradients of the central section.